andrzejlisek/BackupToMail/readme.md

 You have to manually edit the map file to select, which segments will be missing, the **0** means the missing segment, the **1** or **2** simulates surviving segments\.

-The number of segments parameter has another meaning in mode 8\.
+The number of segments per unit parameter has another meaning in mode **9**\.
 There are possible values:

 * **0** \- Do not resize files\.